Thomas Abercrombie (basketball): Overseas stints

 During the 2013 NBL off-season, Abercrombie took part in mini-camp opportunities with NBA teams such as the San Antonio Spurs, Milwaukee Bucks, Houston Rockets and Dallas Mavericks.
 He then joined the Phoenix Suns for the NBA Summer League.

 Following the 2013–14 NBL season, Abercrombie had a stint in France with ASVEL Basket.
 He went on to have similar post-NBL season stints the following three years, playing for Gipuzkoa Basket in Spain in 2015, and then having two stints in Turkey with Pınar Karşıyaka (2016) and Büyükçekmece Basketbol (2017).

 National team career

 Abercrombie made his debut for the Tall Blacks in 2006.
 In 2007, he represented New Zealand at the World University Games.
-He has been a regular with the Tall Blacks since 2009.
+He played for the Tall Blacks at the 2010 FIBA World Championship and 2014 FIBA Basketball World Cup.
 In 2018, he won a bronze medal at the Commonwealth Games.
-In 2019, he played at the FIBA World Cup.
+His last appearance for the Tall Blacks came at the 2019 FIBA Basketball World Cup.
+He retired from international play in June 2023 after 110 appearances for the Tall Blacks.

+Post-playing career

+Abercrombie joined the NBL commentary team for the 2024–25 season.

+In March 2025, Abercrombie joined the New Zealand Breakers' new ownership group as a special advisor.

-Personal
+Personal life

 Abercrombie is the son of Colin and Judy.
-He is the oldest of three children, with brother Hayden and sister Nicola.
+He has two younger siblings, brother Hayden and sister Nicola.
 Abercrombie and his wife Monique have three children.

 Abercrombie studied a Bachelor of Science at Massey University.